A History of the Sustainable Economies Law Center's involvement in the JOBS Act

 So Michael made a modest proposal in the article: “One easy reform would be for the SEC to exempt from its usual expensive disclosure requirements any low-risk public ownership of locally owned microbusinesses.
 By low-risk, I mean that no person can hold more than $100 worth of any one stock.
 By local ownership, I mean that only residents within a state can buy, hold, and sell stock shares.
 And by microbusinesses, I mean any business with a total stock valuation on issuance of less than $250,000.”

 In the summer of 2010, law student interns at the Sustainable Economies Law Center, with support from Paul Spinrad of Make Magazine, worked on a petition to the SEC to request a rule change that would implement Michael’s proposal.
 While the SEC did not respond to the request, news spread of this simple request.
 It seemed like a no-brainer – exempt $100 investments from the extremely onerous registration requirements.
 Amazingly, members of Congress and the President eventually expressed support for the idea of an exemption for small investments.
-This culminated in the passage of the CROWDFUND Act (part of the JOBS Act which includes several securities law reforms) on April 5, 2012.
+This culminated in the passage of the CROWDFUND Act, which became a part of a bundle of securities law reforms called the JOBS Act.

 A Summary of the Crowdfunding Title of the JOBS Act